• Home

 Morning: Explore Arashiyama Area

-Kick off the second day or this 2 day kyoto itinerary with an early start for a trip to Arashiyama.
+Kick off the second day of this 2 day Kyoto itinerary with an early start for a trip to Arashiyama.
 Make your way to Kyoto Station and jump on the JR Sagano Line to Saga-Arashiyama station.

 Also known as “Storm Mountain” for an excursion into nature, Arashiyama was originally developed during the Heian period as a retreat for the royal family, this district is still highly regarded today for its natural scenery.
 It’s especially popular during the cherry blossom and fall seasons when the mountainside bursts with colour.